playgameservices/play-games-plugin-for-unity/samples/README.md

 **SmokeTest** is a "kitchen sink" sample - with buttons for each API call.

-**Tic Tac Toe** is a complete game that demonstrates how to use the plugin to implement turn-based multiplayer.

-**Quiz Racer** is a complete game that demonstrates how to use the plugin to implement real-time multiplayer.

 **Nearby Droids** is a game demonstrating the nearby connection API.
 This sample requires android play services sdk 23 or higher.
 The nearby connections API is only available on Android.
 The UI in this game uses the 'new' Unity UI system, so Unity 5.0 or higher is recommended.
 For more details and how to build and configure the sample,